• 10.00am - 5.30pm

 Grenades

-Grenades were ideal weapons for trench warfare, they could be thrown into enemy positions before troops entered them.
-But they were risky weapons in the confined space of trenches, especially when not handled correctly.
+Grenades were useful weapons for trench warfare as troops could throw them into enemy positions before entering.
+However, they were also risky in confined spaces, especially when not handled correctly.
 Soldiers disliked the Mark 1 Grenade (above) because it was liable to detonate if knocked against something when being thrown.

-As the war developed, the army also used rifle grenades, which were fired from a rifle, rather than thrown by hand, greatly increasing their range.
+As the war developed, the Army also used rifle grenades.
+As the name suggests, these were fired from a rifle, rather than thrown by hand, which greatly increased their range.
 These were later modified to carry smoke, incendiary devices, flares and anti-tank warheads, as well as high explosive.

 Troops in training jumping over trench, c1916

-Even though the British Army had an arsenal of weapons at their fingertips, it took them most of the war to use these fighting tools to their advantage.
-The stalemate was only overcome in 1918 after years of bitter lessons, where the army learnt new tactics that combined the effective use of these weapons.
+Even though the Army had a broad arsenal of weapons at their fingertips, it took them most of the war to use these fighting tools to their advantage.
+The stalemate was only overcome in 1918 after years spent learning new tactics that combined the effective use of these weapons.

 Explore further